 How to Calculate Contribution Margin

-Sales Price - Food Cost = Profit
+Sales Price — Menu Item Food Cost = Profit

-You can then draw a trending line through these items to see whether you’re trending toward Stars, Dogs, Plowhorses, or Puzzles.
+You can then draw a trending line through these items to see whether your menu is trending toward Stars, Dogs, Plowhorses, or Puzzles.

 Stars: High Profitability and High Popularity

 Your Stars are high profit, high popularity items.
 They’re cheap to make, and your guests can’t get enough of them.
 Rather than experiment with these menu items, keep them consistent, and promote them in any way you can.
 Be sure to make them extremely visible on your menu.
 If you have a mac and cheese on your menu, we’d bet it’s a Star.